Mark Hallett, M.D.

 Bethesda, MD 20892-1428

 In relation to the physiology of movement, we have studied the brain processes associated with the preparation and execution of different types of movements.
-A special interest now is the process of movement initiation and volition.
-We have been studying motor learning including the process of making movement automatic.
+A special interest is the process of movement initiation and volition.
+We have been studying motor learning including the process of making movement automatic and the process of movement selectivity.

 Maurer CW, LaFaver K, Ameli R, Toledo R, Hallett M. A biological measure of stress levels in patients with functional movement disorders.
 Parkinsonism Relat Disord.
 2015;21(9):1072-5.